Little Mix perform new single Bounce Back on BBC's The One Show as music videos revealed

 Pop superstars Little Mix have performed their new single Bounce Back on BBC’s The One Show.

-The song was released on Friday, June 14 after much anticipation from fans, and the group appeared on the programme to speak to hosts Nick Grimshaw and Emma Willis and hit the stage with the song for the very first time.
+The song was released on Friday after much anticipation from fans and the group appeared on the programme to speak to hosts Nick Grimshaw and Emma Willis and hit the stage with the song for the very first time.

 Clad in light-wash denim outfits, Jade Thirlwall and Perrie Edwards, from South Shields, along with Jesy Nelson and Leigh-Anne Pinnock, gave a live performance of the single accompanied by a group of all-male backing dancers.